Taichi-Kamei/ENPH353_Controller/report/ENPH353_Final_Report.typ

 This technique was used in "Post_Crosswalk" and "Post_Roundabout" states.
 \
 === Roundabout
-Difficulties we encountered other than the truck detection were to make the robot turn left at the entrance and at the exit\
+Difficulties we encountered other than the truck detection was the let turn at the entrance and at the exit of the roundabout.\

-To make the robot turn left at the entrance of the roundabout, we made the robot turn left at the exit of "Truck" state before entering the "Roundabout" state. \
+For the entrance, we made the robot turn left while exiting the "Truck" state so the robot can start drive clock-wise when it enters the "Roundabout" state. \
 \
 #figure(
     image("images/roundabout_4thclue.png",width: 40%),
-    caption: [Using 4th clue board contour area as transition condition] )
-At the exit of the roundabout, the robot could turn left most of the time because we made the P-control favor left turning with center-lane shift.
-However, there was a decent chance of failing the turn, so we created a "Post_Roundabout" state which turns left for a short time after entering this state.
+    caption: [Using 4th clue board contour area as transition condition] ) for exiting roundabout, the robot could turn left for most of the time because we made the P-control favor left turning with center-lane shift algorithm in "Roundabout" state.
+However, there was a decent chance of robot failing to do so, so we created a "Post_Roundabout" state which rotates left for a short time after entering this state.
 The transition condition from "Roundabout" state to this state is the contour area of the 4th clue board exceeding threshold area.

 === Off-Road
 The strategy for this section was:\